compas-Workshops/AEC22/README.md

 * [Docker Desktop](https://www.docker.com/products/docker-desktop) After installation on Windows, it is required to enable "Virtualization" on the BIOS of the computer.

+## Help

+If you need help with the installation process, please post a note on the workshop Slack channel: [Join AEC22 Slack](https://join.slack.com/t/slack-ck54085/shared_invite/zt-1higgedpw-qpWrnzAAadSEf~hstGnZ_w)

 ## Installation

+> **NOTE**: If you're on Windows, all commands below have to be executed in the *Anaconda Prompt* (NOT the *Command Prompt*, with admin privileges)

 We use `conda` to make sure we have clean, isolated environment for dependencies.